How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?: Optimization Analysis

-Theses theoretical results also coincide with past empirical observations~\citep{dabney2017distributional, ceron2021revisiting}, where distributional RL algorithms outperform classical RL in most cases, but are inferior in certain environments.
-Based on our results in Theorem~\ref{theorem:acceleration}, we contend that these certain environments have much intrinsic uncertainty, the distribution parameterization error between $Z_\theta$ and the true value distribution under the distributional TD approximation is still too large~($\kappa > \frac{\tau}{2\sigma}$) to guarantee a favorable convergence point for distributional RL algorithms with different $d_p$, which is intuitive.
+\textbf{Interpretation of Theorem~\ref{theorem:acceleration}}.
+Theorem~\ref{theorem:acceleration} demonstrates that optimizing the categorical distributional loss of distributional RL can speed up the convergence with the sample complexity from $O(\frac{1}{\tau^4})$ to $O(\frac{1}{\tau^2})$, if the distribution approximation error is favorable.
+In particular, when the agnostic $\kappa$ determined by the environment satisfies $2\kappa\sigma \leq \tau$, the distributional RL algorithm has an effective return distribution parameterization for $Z_\theta$ with a smaller approximation error between $f_\theta^{s, a}$ and $\mu^{s, a}$ ($p^{s, a}$).
+In this case, the acceleration effect of distributional RL over classical RL can be guaranteed.
+However, it is not vice versa.
+When $2\kappa\sigma > \tau$, it is unclear whether the required sample complexity for distributional RL is higher than classical RL, as classical RL will require a lower sample complexity than $O(\frac{1}{\tau^4})$ to achieve a $2\kappa\sigma$-stationary point in this case.
+These theoretical results also coincide with past empirical observations~\cite{dabney2017distributional, ceron2021revisiting}, where distributional RL algorithms outperform classical RL in most cases, but are inferior in certain environments.
+Based on our results in Theorem~\ref{theorem:acceleration}, we contend that these certain environments have much intrinsic uncertainty, the distribution parameterization error between $Z_\theta$ and the true return distribution under the distributional TD approximation is still too large~($\kappa > \frac{\tau}{2\sigma}$) to guarantee an acceleration effect as revealed in Theorem~\ref{theorem:acceleration}.

+\textbf{Smaller Gradient Norms in the Weight Space.} The acceleration effect of distributional RL in Theorem~\ref{theorem:acceleration} also implies that distributional RL tends to have smaller gradient norms concerning parameters than classical RL at the same training step, according to the definition of Lipschitz constant in terms of the first-order stationary point.
+The small gradient norms we analyze here are \textit{in the weight space}, commonly used and directly linked with the convergence rate analysis.
+In contrast, the uniform stability analyzed in Section~\ref{sec:stability} is defined on the bounded loss difference that is strongly correlated to the gradient norms \textit{in the input space}.
+Similar works include Spectral Normalization to stabilize the training of Generative Adversarial Networks~\cite{miyato2018spectral} and RL~\cite{gogianu2021spectral}, which normalizes the spectral norm of the weight matrix in each layer to lead to a one-valued Lipschitz constant concerning the input.
+We empirically demonstrate both of them in Section~\ref{sec:experiments}.